How to seed a lawn from scratch using this step by step process.

 For more complex shapes, try breaking them up into smaller rectangles to make it easier

-This is important because a lot of products that you apply will all reference their application rates in grams per square meters
+This is important because a lot of lawn care products that you apply will all reference their application rates in grams per square meters

 So we need to know how many square meters your lawn is to work out how much product to buy